National Exhibition Centre: History

 The NEC was originally going to be built adjacent to the M1 motorway (junction 21) near Leicester but it was turned down by Leicestershire County Council with claims that "The big shows won't move away from London".
-The building was designed by Edward Mills.

 In November 1971, the Secretary of State for the Environment granted outline planning approval for the National Exhibition Centre in Birmingham.
-On 16 February 1973, then Prime Minister Edward Heath travelled up from London to cut a white ribbon and initiate its construction.
+On 16 February 1973, then Prime Minister Edward Heath travelled up from London to cut a white ribbon and initiate its construction, which was carried out by RM Douglas (known today as Tilbury Douglas), to a design by Edward Mills.
 The NEC was opened by Queen Elizabeth II on 2 February 1976.

 Expansion of the complex

-The seventh hall of the NEC complex, a multi-purpose indoor arena named the Birmingham International Arena (currently branded Resorts World Arena), opened in December 1980.
+The seventh hall of the NEC complex, a multi-purpose indoor arena named the Birmingham International Arena (currently branded BP Pulse Live), opened in December 1980.

 On 23 March 1989, Queen Elizabeth II opened three new halls.
 Four more halls were added in 1993, and another four new halls, designed by Seymour Harris and built by John Laing, were completed in January 1998.

 A five-year, £40 million venue improvement programme which saw improvements made to everything from the car parking to signage, seating and catering was carried out between 2006 and 2011.

 Exhibitions

-The NEC has 20 interconnected halls covering 186000 m2 of floor space.
+The NEC has 18 interconnected halls covering 186000 m2 of floor space, 32 purpose-built conference suites and 440 acres of flexible space.
 Regular exhibitions in the past have included the British International Motor Show and the international dog show Crufts.

-The NEC has 16,500 parking spaces spread around the site, with a shuttle bus service operating to and from the car parks.
-In 2020 the all-day parking fee for public exhibitions was £16.00.
+The NEC has 16,500 parking spaces spread around the site, with a free shuttle bus service operating to and from the car parks.